 All of our trainers are talented, patient, empathetic professionals who share the same time-tested positive experience training methods.
 But each of our trainers has a unique set of talents in service of their customers – human and canine.
 Your trainer is your partner for life, so it’s critical that you and your dog both connect with and trust them.
 We consider what motivates your dog, what you value most in a trainer, and what makes your dog unique.

 If you’d like to be matched with a trainer, try out our Trainer Matchmaker.

 How do you ensure my dog's safety while on campus?

-The most important part of your dog's physical and emotional safety is our team's dedication to following your care instructions to the letter.
+The most important part of your dog’s physical and emotional safety is our team’s dedication to following your care instructions to the letter.
 Our campus is video and sound monitored, equipped with fire and CO2 detectors, and staffed 24 hours a day.
 All team members caring for your pet carry emergency radios while on campus.

 Do you offer potty training?